Hotel Xcaret Arte vs Hotel Xcaret Mexico: Which Is Better in 2026?

 Overall, I think the Hotel Xcaret Arte pools are better, just because they offer the 4 rooftop pools, which are really relaxing and offer amazing ocean views.

-But you can’t go wrong with either — and if you have kids, they’ll love the fun Pulpo pool at Hotel Xcaret Mexico, offering slides and waterfalls.
+But you can’t go wrong with either — and if you have kids, they’ll love the fun Pulpo pool at Hotel Xcaret Mexico, plus the new water slides.

 Hotel Xcaret Arte vs Hotel Xcaret Mexico: Restaurants